 Fort Vancouver WA

-Many pioneers of the Oregon Country stopped over for supplies at Fort Vancouver on the north side of the Columbia River (goods raised or made at the fort, or shipped there by ship).
-Remember, many had had to lighten their load and leave precious items along the trail or barter them with Native Americans.
+Many pioneers of the Oregon Country stopped over for supplies at Fort Vancouver on the north side of the Columbia River (goods raised or made at the fort, or shipped clear around the southern tip of South America).
+Remember, many had had to lighten their load and leave precious items along the trail or barter them with Native Americans or at Forts along the way.
 From Fort Vancouver folks could cross the Columbia River to the south and make their way to settle in the fertile Willamette Valley.
 For more info and photos about Fort Vancouver National Historic Site, see

 We finally got a much anticipated reservation for the Petroglyph tour at Columbia Hills State Park.
 They start early to beat the heat (9am is early for me when I have a couple hours' drive to get there--we were warned to include extra time for roadwork or other delays).
 Tours last up to 2 hours, and that left us time to explore more of Maryhill a little further east on Hwy 14.

 There are 4 roads off Hwy 14 in the Columbia Hills State Park, listed west to east: